AS-BOX: Additional Sampling Method for Weighted Sum Problems with Box Constraints: Introduction

 {\bf{Paper organization.}} The paper is organized as follows.
 Section~\ref{sec2} provides the necessary preliminaries.
 In Section~\ref{sec3}, we present the AS-NC method designed for problems with non-negativity constraints, including the algorithmic framework and convergence analysis.
 Although non-negativity constraints are a special case of the general box constraints we start with this case for clarity of exposition.
 Then, in Section~\ref{sec4} we generalize to AS-BOX method, our main contribution, for solving box-constrained problems.
 Numerical experiments are reported in Section~\ref{sec5}, while Section~\ref{sec6} concludes the paper. \\

 \textbf{Notation.} Throughout the paper, we use the following notation: $\mathbb{R}_+$ denotes the set of non-negative real numbers.
 The symbol $\|\cdot\|$ represents the standard Euclidean norm.
 The expectation operator is denoted by $\mathbb{E}(\cdot)$, and $\mathbb{E}(\cdot \mid \mathcal{F})$ stands for the conditional expectation given a $\sigma$-algebra $\mathcal{F}$.
 We use “a.s.” to abbreviate “almost sure”.
 For a finite set $A,$ $|A|$ denotes its cardinality.
-Finally, $\pi_S(x)$ denotes the orthogonal projection of a point $x$ onto the set $S$.